What Percent of Bets to Win to be Profitable? | The 52.4% Strategy

 The percentage of sports bets that a bettor must win to make a profit varies and depends on multiple factors such as the odds of the bets, the size of the bets, and the betting strategy used.
 However, a higher winning percentage may still result in a loss if the size of the bets is too large or the odds of the bets are unfavorable.

 The amount of profit you make depends on many factors, including the amount of money you bet, the odds of the bets you place, and the amount of juice or commission that the sportsbook takes.
-A win rate of around 52-53% can be enough to break even, but to make a profit, you may need a win rate of 55-60% or higher depending your strategy.
+A win rate of around 52–53% can be enough to break even at -110, but to make a profit you may need a win rate of 55–60% or higher depending on your strategy.
 It’s also important to have a solid understanding of sports betting and bankroll management.

 ---|---|---|